junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Why are you here again?"
 He's halfway poking a monster's brain, electrical pod in his gloved hand, blood stains on his apron.

 "I need to find the Purgatory.
 NOW!"
-Cas sterns.
+Cas snaps.

 "Great!
 That makes the two of us."
 Crowley makes his voice sound cheerful.
 "Then why don't you go ahead with your whatever quest and bring me more Alphas, we'll figure that out soon."

-Castiel takes two steps ahead, right in front of Crowley, almost nose to nose growling into his face.
+Castiel takes two steps forward, right in front of Crowley, almost nose to nose growling into his face.
 "You don't understand.
 Soon is not enough, I need it NOW!"

-Crowley eyes him.
+Crowley eyes him curiously.
 "What's the rush?
 Already the check-mate time upstairs?"

 Castiel looks away.